-14.1 Individuals applying for a personal licence must be entitled to work in the UK.
-The Immigration Act 2016 amended the Licensing Act 2003,

-- 14.2 Licences must not be issued to people who are illegally present in the UK, who are not permitted to work, or who are permitted to work but are subject to a condition that prohibits them from doing work relating to the carrying on of a licensable activity. - 14.3 In order to carry out this duty, from April 6 2017, licensing authorities must be satisfied that an applicant has the right to work in the UK.
+- 14.1 Individuals applying for a personal licence must be entitled to work in the UK.
+The Immigration Act 2016 amended the Licensing Act 2003, with effect from April 6 2017.
+Applications made on or after this date by someone who is not entitled to work in the UK must be rejected. - 14.2 Licences must not be issued to people who are illegally present in the UK, who are not permitted to work, or who are permitted to work but are subject to a condition that prohibits them from doing work relating to the carrying on of a licensable activity. - 14.3 In order to carry out this duty, from April 6 2017, licensing authorities must be satisfied that an applicant has the right to work in the UK.
 They require applicants to submit an identification document, to show that they have permission to be in the UK and to undertake work in a licensable activity. - 14.4 In order to discharge this duty, from 6th April 2017, licensing authorities must be satisfied that an applicant has the right to work in the UK and require applicants to submit copies of one of the documents listed in Appendix 3. - 14.5 The Licensing Authority recognises the important role that personal licence holders have to play in the promotion of the licensing objectives at premises selling alcohol.
 For this reason personal licence holders are required to have prescribed training and not have relevant convictions that would indicate their unsuitability.